PERMANENT MAIL BALLOT LIST

 In November 2022, the voters of Michigan overwhelmingly passed a constitutional amendment (Prop 2) that, among other things, provides the right to sign up to receive an absentee ballot in the mail before every election.

-No. Previously, Michigan voters could sign up to receive an absentee ballot application before each election.
-The recent change allows voters to sign up to receive a ballot before every election, eliminating the need to submit a new application each time.
+The “Permanent Mail Ballot List” is a list of voters who have signed up to receive an absentee ballot before each election.
+Previously, Michigan voters could sign up to receive an absentee ballot application before each election.
+The new “Permanent Mail Ballot List” allows voters to sign up to receive a ballot before every election, eliminating the need to submit a new application each time.

-If you join the permanent mail ballot list and then move within the state of Michigan and update your voter registration address, you will remain included on the list.
-However, if you move outside of the state or you move within the state of Michigan but do not update your registration address, you will be removed from the list.
+If you move within the state of Michigan and update your address with the state, you will remain on the list.
+However, if you move outside of the state of Michigan or you move within the state but do not update your voter registration address, you will be removed from the list.

 What if I sign up for the list and then change my mind?

-To remove yourself from the list, you can simply submit a signed request for removal.
-You will also be removed from the list if you relocate to another state or move within Michigan without updating your voter registration address, if you do not cast a ballot for six consecutive years, or if you are no longer eligible to vote (as in the case of a prison sentence).
+You can remove yourself from the list at any time by submitting a signed request for removal to your local clerk.
+You will also be removed from the list if you relocate to another state or move within Michigan without updating your voter registration address, if you do not cast a ballot for six consecutive years, or if you are not currently eligible to vote (for example, if you are serving a sentence).